Annie Larsen

-The Annie Larsen was a three-masted schooner that was involved in arms shipment in the so-called "Hindu German Conspiracy" during World War I.
+Annie Larsen was a three-masted schooner that was involved in arms shipment in the so-called "Hindu German Conspiracy" during World War I.

 Annie Larsen was built by the Hall Brothers in 1881.
 She was owned by James Tufts, of San Francisco, and later by Olson & Mahony and sailed in the coastwise lumber trade.
 In 1915, she was chartered to a shipbroker.